Testing and debugging an application

 Complete the following steps to start debugging the network core:

-Set up sessions for the application core and network core as mentioned in Debugging an application.
+Set up sessions for the application core and network core as mentioned in the How to debug applications for a multi-core System on Chip section in the nRF Connect for VS Code extension documentation.

 Select the appropriate CPU for debugging in each session, corresponding to the application core and the network core of your SoC, respectively.